 And the name needs to be Country-City (not just a city)

-DAMA I – Chapter board members manual It is in the process of being updated.
-It is important to reach out to the VP of Chapter services who has the official flow,
+DAMA I – Check https://dama.org/chapters-community/start-a-chapter/

 PC Council Meetings with other Presidents

-Contributors to this guide

-11/11/2021 -Initial draft

-Marc Nolte – DAMA- Calgary, Canada

-Dawn Michels – DAMA – MN, USA

-Marilu Lopez – DAMA -MEXICO

-Shannon Prince – DAMA-RMC (Rocky Mountain Chapter), USA

-María Camilla Norgaard, - DAMA - Norway

-Diego Palacios – DAMA Perú

-James Wang - China

-Kelly Bruen – Rocky Mountain

-Mikitaka Hayashi - Japan

-Francisco Romero – Mexico

-Carrie Marston – DAMA-Central Virginia, USA

 Tips for Struggling Chapters

-This section of this document is still a work in progress but you may find these notes helpful.

-Your chapter may have been deactivated by DAMA-I. Reach out to the chapter services representative for your area to find out your status.

-The DAMA-I organization chapter services representative may also be able to give you advice and/or connect you with successful chapters in your area for mentorship.
+DAMA-I may be able to give you advice and/or connect you with successful chapters in your area for mentorship.

-DAMA-I has set guidelines for a minimum number of board members.
+DAMA-I has requirements for the minimum number of board members based on your chapter level..
 If you can secure only a few motivated individuals, you may be able to re-engage your chapter by limiting your activities to only what a few board members can handle.
 We suggest a reorganizing community event to determine and engage interest in your area.

 Reestablish funding suggestions